 - Two Year (Full-Time) Plan: 12 hours per quarter for six quarters.
 Eight credits of core or thesis plus one four-credit elective each quarter.
 Sample full-time schedule (PDF)

 - Three Year (Part-Time) Plan: Eight credits per quarter for nine quarters.
 Start with four-quarter core sequence, then work on electives before finishing thesis in third year.
+May also choose to take fourth core class in third year instead of second year.
 Sample part-time schedule (PDF).

 The curriculum consists of three closely integrated components: